rugbyprof/2143-ObjectOrientedProgramming/Example_Study_Guide.md

 - Reload Karen’s card with her default reload value.
 - Have Sven put an additional $5.75 on his card.
 - Print the owner and balance of both cards.

+#### Dictionary

+Use a dictionary to help you create a list of unique values.
+Lets say I asked you to create a list of integers between 0-99999 that is entirely unique, but you couldn't use `in` to check and see if the value was already in the list.
+You also can't use sets like so: `myNums = list(set(myNums))`.
+So, use a dicionary to help keep your items unique.